 If you are over age forty, you are considered a protected class within the workplace.
-Have you been passed over for a promotion regardless of having more experience and better qualifications?
+Have you been passed over for promotion regardless of having more experience and better qualifications?
 Were you laid off from your job to make room for a younger employee to take over?
 This could be due to age discrimination, which is illegal.

 Discriminating against employees age forty and over is against the law.
 If you feel that your employer has based employment decisions on age, you may be entitled to compensation.
 The best way to understand your rights is to contact a knowledgeable age discrimination attorney to see where you stand.